 In recent years, American auto enthusiasts and collectors have been importing and driving European cars in the United States.
-The appeal of luxurious brands like Mercedes, BMW, and Audi, and iconic sports vehicles from manufacturers such as Porsche, Ferrari, and Lamborghini is understandable.
+The appeal of luxurious brands like Mercedes, BMW, and Audi, as well as iconic sports vehicles from manufacturers such as Porsche, Ferrari, and Lamborghini, is understandable.

 However, for those considering taking their passion a step further and importing a vehicle to drive stateside on public roads, there are significant legal and practical factors to consider.